GlycerolVeinz/DBS/musicStoreSemestral/README.md

 -- Inserting data in to tables =========================================================================================
     -- Insert at least 10 records into each table
+    -- !!!
+NOTE: Some numeric values could be flawed, check server for data that was inputted

 INSERT INTO Store(location)
     VALUES ('Prague/Muzeum'),